timosalm/spring-ai-recipe-finder-mcp/README.md

 #### Option 1
 1. Download and install Ollama on your local machine [link](https://ollama.com/)
-2. Start llama3.1 model (Ollama 0.2.8 or newer, and Llama 3.1 or newer is required for Function Calling)
+2. Pull llama3.2 model (Ollama 0.2.8 or newer, and Llama 3.1 or newer is required for Function Calling)
     ```
     ollama pull llama3.2
     ```